aonufrei/java-lambda-doc/java-lambdas.md

 ```

-## Instance Method references
+## Instance Method References

-Assuming we have a `UserService` that allows us to create users by passing username and password.
+Assuming that we have `UserService` that allows us to create users by passing username and password.

 ```java